piero-vic/pierolescano.com/src/content/notes/tree.md

 ### Breadth-first

 We use a [queue](queue).
 It does NOT preserve the shape of the tree.
+Useful for nearness and pathfinding.

 ```mermaid
 flowchart TD